 Summary

 When choosing your Sender ID, make sure that you consider the goals and needs of your business.
 Do you need two-way messaging?
-Go for Long Number Sender ID or a shortcode.
-If not, alphanumeric one.
+Go for a long code Sender ID or a shortcode.
+If not, an alphanumeric one could work for you.

 Also, make sure that you follow all the regulations.
 Different countries have different rules and regulations.
 Some of the Sender IDs might not work in a specific country.
-An SMS API service provider can help you with all of this.
+An SMS API service provider can help you sort out these issues and make the registration process a breeze.